- Renovate the Fellowship Hall,

 - Gratitude Sunday: March 18 – Reflecting on what we love most about WPC

 - Ministry Sunday & Celebration Breakfast: April 15 – Celebrating our life-giving missions and ministries.
 RSVP for the Celebration Breakfast.

 - Prayer Walk: April 21 – A dedicated time of prayer for Commitment Sunday.
 See details.

 - Commitment Sunday: April 22 – Dedicating our campaign pledges during worship

 - First Fruits & Announcement Sunday: June 10 – Giving the first installment of our pledged gifts; announcing and giving thanks for the total commitments to date

-Maintenance projects can begin this spring.
-Sanctuary and bathroom upgrades can begin later this summer.
+Maintenance projects began in the spring.
+Renovations to our Sanctuary were completed in August.
 Construction on the Fellowship Hall renovation could begin by March 2019, depending on the planning and approval timeline, and will take around one year to complete.